dstroot/blog-next/_posts/2021-07-10-are-we-paying-the-ransom.md

 - Keep you administrative surface area small.
 This means not giving your users admin privileges.
 - Use multi-factor authentication (Google introduced MFA logins for users and eliminated the threat of phishing).

 There is a **wealth** of information about security best practices on the web.
-No need to repeat it all here.
+No need to repeat it here.

 ### Preparation